Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 How can you prevent cold hands from ruining a winter hike?

-Or impeding your ability to grasp your hiking poles on a cold, rainy trail?
+Or impeding your ability to grasp your hiking poles on a cold, rainy trail in spring or fall conditions?

 Use these best hiking tips to keep your hands warm, that's how!